 Increasing Investment into Logistics Startups from VCs and Enterprises

 As we see growing VC funding in logistics startups, major logistics companies are beginning to follow this path.
 Many of them have invested millions of dollars in new technologies developed by innovative startups or even acquired them altogether.
 This way, logistics companies can get the best of both worlds – leverage their capacities while driving R&D through their new partners.
-Giants like UPS see great benefits in sealing partnerships: In early 2019, the company made a minority investment in TuSimple, an autonomous driving company, to test self-driving tractor-trailers in Arizona, to see how this addition could potentially enrich the existing UPS networks.
-Maersk also recently announced it’s joining fellow shipping giants CMA CGM and MSC in investing capital in Traxens, an IoT, high-value data, and services platform for the supply chain industry.
+Giants like UPS see great benefits in sealing partnerships: the company made a minority investment in TuSimple, an autonomous driving company, to test self-driving tractor-trailers in Arizona, to see how this addition could potentially enrich the existing UPS networks.
+Maersk also it’s joining fellow shipping giants CMA CGM and MSC in investing capital in Traxens, an IoT, high-value data, and services platform for the supply chain industry.
 The e-commerce players are aiming to participate in this race as well with Shopify, a multi-channel commerce platform, acquiring a Massachusetts-based 6 River Systems, a provider of collaborative warehouse robotics solutions.

 The race for innovation has also encouraged Singapore’s sovereign wealth fund Temasek to partner with transport giant Kuehne + Nagel to launch a $50 million venture fund for logistics and supply chain startups.
 According to the director of the fund, Marc Dragon, there is a high level of expectation from vendors that because of technology, there would be new powerful methods to approach supply chains.

 There are also companies looking to expand their technological portfolio in-house.
 For example, C.H.
 Robinson Worldwide, the biggest freight broker in North American, announced it would double its technology spending to $1 billion in order to expand and develop its services to counter the competition from digital startups.
-Additionally, in what appears to be an effort to adapt quickly to digital innovations, Deutsche Post DHL Group announced in October 2019 that it plans to invest $2.2 billion on digital initiatives through 2025.
+Additionally, in what appears to be an effort to adapt quickly to digital innovations, Deutsche Post DHL Group announced in October 2019 that it plans to invest $2.2 billion in digital initiatives through 2025.
 With so many partnerships created over the past year, it will be interesting to see what kinds of solutions result from these investments.

 Sustainability Powered by Technology

 Sustainability is a trend that has been cutting across industries and logistics is no exception.
-Last-mile delivery, in particular, is traditionally a very time- and energy-consuming, which is also why it presents many opportunities for fresh and smart approaches.
+Last-mile delivery, in particular, is traditionally very time- and energy-consuming, which is also why it presents many opportunities for fresh and smart approaches.
 To lessen the negative environmental impact, companies leverage a plethora of technologies, from actual electric vehicles to AI-based software that calculates the route with the lowest generated emissions.